alt Alternative Text

 Provides, for the elements on which it is allowed, the same type of service for pronouncing screen readers and other accessibility software as the element <alt-text> provides for graphics and other objects.
 This attribute contains a word or phrase used to provide a very short textual alternative to a component such as an abbreviation or cross-reference.
-The content of the attribute can be used for special accessibility presentation, for example, to differentiate (as content of an <abbrev> element) that the WHO should not be pronounced as the “who”, but rather be pronounced as the “W.H.O.” or as the “World Health Organization”.
+The content of the attribute can be used for special accessibility presentation, to differentiate, for example, as part of an <abbrev>, that the WHO should not be pronounced as the “who”, but rather pronounced as the “W.H.O.” or as the “World Health Organization”.

 Accessibility Best Practice

 Please reserve this attribute for accessibility uses such as pronouncing screen readers.
 For example, it could be used to provide a textual interpretation of an emoticon (for example, “wink, frown” for the emoticon “ ;-(”).

 OPTIONAL on many elements; click for list and usage

 |Text, numbers, or special characters||Simple textual words or phrases provided as a textual alternative to its element, for example, a phrase to be pronounced by screen readers.|

 |Restriction||@alt is an optional attribute; there is no default.|